Think and Move Well

 In the ITM approach to the Alexander Technique we study thinking through the medium of movement.

 Our students bring activities to our classes and we work with them to improve their levels of performance.
-An activity can range from the everyday, such as walking, to the specialised, such as playing a musical instrument.
+An activity can range from the everyday, such as walking, to the specialised, such as playing a musical instrument, massage and bodywork, acting.

 Any individual's performance of any activity will reflect their idea of the combination and sequence of movements required.
 It also reflects their ideas about how to translate this into action.
 Beyond that, our movements reflect some of our basic beliefs about how we work.